 So I shot the whole roll I had loaded.
 The shutter locked up on frame 31.
 Maybe I missed a few turns on the bulk loader, or the thinner film made me come up a few frames short, but it was okay.

 I decided to unload the FILCA cassette in the darkroom and that was an excellent decision, I must say.
 Turns out that the spool in the old Paterson tank (single tank, original sixties model I kept for sentimental reasons I reckon) was a bit iffy about taking the film as it was supposed to.
-Probably because to the thin base material.
+Probably because of the thin base material.

 Now I’m known to also load film by simply sliding it in the spool instead of rocking one spool side back and forth to load it, but this film and spool wouldn’t let me.
 Again, the thin material and I also did not cut slanted sides to the starting end of the film.
 Usually I don’t have to, you see… So as a result those sharp corners managed to catch on just about every unevenness inside the spool I suppose.
 Sigh.
+Lesson learned.

 In the end I decided to contain the unloaded roll in the old Paterson tank and exit the darkroom (my black-out bathroom really) to get a System 4 tank, the modern black one with the rubber lid and the rid stripe, to load the film into.
 And add another film since that is a two-film tank.
 Oh well, the other film needed processing anyway, it was so old I could not even remember what film was in that cassette.